ad-repo/daily-workspace/README.md

 A modern, powerful daily workspace application for capturing and organizing your thoughts, tasks, and work throughout the day.
 Built with FastAPI (Python) backend and React (TypeScript) frontend.

+## 📱 Android App Available!

+**NEW**: Native Android app with camera and microphone support!
+Optimized for Google Pixel 7a and modern Android devices.

+- ✅ Native camera and microphone access (no browser restrictions)
+- ✅ Optimized for Pixel 7a (notch support, OLED, gesture navigation)
+- ✅ Installable directly from your server (no Play Store needed)
+- ✅ Offline page caching for faster load times

+👉 **[Android Setup Guide](./ANDROID_APP.md)** - Build and distribute your own APK

 ## ✨ Features

 ### 📝 Note Taking